-Yes, we can help you craft an unforgettable milestone celebration, for groups as large as 40 or more.
+Yes, we can craft an unforgettable milestone celebration or company retreat for groups as large as 40 or more.

-Our level of curation and care.
-We handle everything, overseeing your experience from beginning to end, with the highest levels of ownership and responsibility.
-We also support you each step of the way, with comprehensive trip materials and itineraries, detailed day-by-day options, insider destination info, gear recommendations, and 24/7 dedicated support.
+Our level of curation, care, and in-country connections.
+We handle everything, overseeing your experience from beginning to end with the highest levels of ownership and responsibility.
+We support you every step of the way with comprehensive itineraries, detailed day-by-day descriptions, insider destination info, and 24/7 dedicated support.

-We curate your Modern Adventure to ensure the experiences are authentic and immersive, and included in your trip price.
-This includes all accommodations, local transport and airport transfers, private travel for all day trips and excursions, private tours with local guides and cultural experts, exclusive VIP access and activities, all breakfasts and some lunches and dinners.
+We curate your MO/AD Private Departure to ensure the experiences are authentic, immersive, and included in your trip price.
+Your itinerary typically includes accommodations, airport transfers, private transportation for all day trips and excursions, privately guided tours with local guides, exclusive VIP access and activities, and meals as detailed in your itinerary.

-Private Modern Adventures typically cost $750 to $1,500 per person, per day, and vary by time of year, number of people in your group, types of activities you prefer including private local guides and private transfers.
+MO/AD Private Departures typically cost $750 to $1,500 per person, per day, and vary by destination, time of year, number of people in your group, and types of activities you prefer.

-MO/AD Private Departures do not include roundtrip airfare to/from your destination, travel insurance, transportation to your trip’s starting point, hotel incidentals (including room service, laundry service and hotel bar tabs), and any activities or meals not included in your confirmed MO/AD itinerary.
+MO/AD Private Departures do not include roundtrip airfare to/from your destination, travel insurance, gratuities for local guides, hotel incidentals, and any activities and meals not included in your itinerary.

 US citizens are not required to have a visa for tourist visits to Mexico, but are required to show a valid US passport.
 It is recommended that your passport is valid for six months after your travels are over.
 On arrival in the airport, you will be issued a visitor’s permit, known as a FMM (Forma Migratoria Multiple).
 For citizens of other countries, please check with the Mexico Embassy or Consulate for information and requirements.